-Medicare Complaints, Appeals and Grievances (MCAG)

-Attention: Member Grievance Unit

-Mailstop: OH0205-A537 4361 Irwin Simpson Road Mason, Ohio 45040
+Medicare Complaints, Appeals and Grievances (MCAG) Attention: Member Grievance Unit Mailstop: OH0205-A537 4361 Irwin Simpson Road Mason, Ohio 45040

-9 REIMBURSEMENT REQUIREMENTS AND POLICIES
+9 REIMBURSEMENT POLICIES

-Reimbursement policies serve as a guide to assist you in accurate claim submissions and to outline the basis for reimbursement if the service is covered by a member's Empire benefit plan.
+Reimbursement Policies serve as a guide to assist you in accurate claim submissions and to outline the basis for reimbursement if the service is covered by a member's Empire benefit plan.
 These policies can be accessed on the provider site here.
 Services must meet authorization and medical necessity guidelines appropriate to the procedure and diagnosis as well as to the member's state of residence.
 Covered services do not guarantee reimbursement unless specific criteria are met.

 You must follow proper billing and submission guidelines, including using industry standard, compliant codes on all claim submissions.
 Services should be billed with Current Procedure Terminology (CPT) codes, Healthcare Common Procedure Coding System (HCPCS) codes and/or revenue codes which indicate the services and/or procedures performed.
 The billed code(s) are required to be fully supported in the medical record and/or office notes.
-Unless otherwise noted within the policy, our policies apply to participating providers and facilities; a non-contracting provider who accepts Medicare assignment will be reimbursed for services according to the original Medicare reimbursement rates.
+Unless otherwise noted within the policy, our policies apply to both participating and nonparticipating providers and facilities.

-If appropriate coding/billing guidelines or current reimbursement policies are not followed, Empire may:
+If appropriate coding/billing guidelines or current Reimbursement Policies are not followed, Empire may:

-- Reject or deny the claim

-- Recover and/or recoup claim payment
+- Reject or deny the claim - Recover and/or recoup claim payment

-- Adjust the reimbursement to reflect the appropriate services and/or procedures performed

-Empire reimbursement policies are developed based on nationally accepted industry standards and coding principles.
+Empire Reimbursement Policies are developed based on nationally accepted industry standards and coding principles.
 These policies may be superseded by mandates in provider, state, federal, or CMS contracts and/or requirements.
 System logic or setup may prevent the loading of policies into the claims platforms in the same manner as described; however Empire strives to minimize these variations.